ava-labs/avalanche-docs/docs/learn/avalanche/awm.md

 Use cases for AWM may include but is not limited to:

-- Orcale Networks: Connecting a Subnet to an oracle network is a costly process.
+- Oracle Networks: Connecting a Subnet to an oracle network is a costly process.
 AWM makes it easy for oracle networks to broadcast their data from their origin chain to other Subnets.
 - Token transfers between Subnets
 - State Sharding between multiple Subnets